 Now you can create your customer profiles; you have a lot of information to run on!
 You can talk to other people in their age range with dogs and see how they talk about their furry friends; you might find that the Millenials you talk to call their dog their “best friend” and that those in their Golden Years call their dog their “fur baby”.
 You can incorporate that kind of language into your advertising, so that the people you’re reaching out to feel like the ad was written specifically for them.
 You’ll also tailor your medium to the groups; for the Golden Years clients, direct mailing is probably best, while advertising on social media through influencer marketing is probably going to work well for Millenials.

 Once your customer profiles are complete, you’ll be able to target your customers much more effectively!
 Remember, these profiles can be used for customer bases that you’ve already reached and want to maintain, or to find potential clients that haven’t started using your services yet!
 Marketing expenses, especially in the research and development phase, can be hard to track; it can be harder still to know what might be tax deductible.
-An efficient Winnipeg accountant will be able to help you parse out what’s considered tax deductible, and what isn’t!
+At Compass Accounting, we will be able to help you parse out what’s considered tax deductible, and what isn’t!